 Filtered search

-The system allows filtering by topic, data collection year, country in which the study took place, and the institution providing the study metadata.
+The system allows filtering by topic, keyword, data collection year, country in which the study took place, and the institution providing the study metadata.
 These institutions are mainly research data repositories.
-Note the limitations: the Country and Collection years filters include only those studies where the metadata includes the country and data information in standardised, machine-actionable format.
+Note the limitations: the keywords filter includes the 2000 most common keywords whereas the country and collection years filters include only those studies where the metadata includes the country and date information in standardised, machine-actionable format.

 Using filters increases the precision of the search.
 Let’s imagine you are looking for data on the travel behaviour and travel attitudes of Norwegians: